-Edith Weiss Brown saw her book, International Law for a Water Scarce World, published in late 2013.
-This volume, a fully revised and expanded version of Brown's lectures given at the prestigious Hague Academy of International Law in 2007, focuses on the evolution of international water law in the context of this changing world.
-Brown was also invited to teach the General Course at The Hague Academy this year.
+Edith Brown Weiss saw her book, International Law for a Water Scarce World, published in late 2013.
+This volume, a fully revised and expanded version of her lectures given at the prestigious Hague Academy of International Law in 2007, focuses on the evolution of international water law in the context of this changing world.
+Brown Weiss was also invited to teach the General Course at The Hague Academy this year.

 Hope Babcock and students at the Institute for Public Representation's (IPR) environmental law clinic, in March 2014, settled its clients' long-running dispute with the Office of Surface Mining (OSM) and Peabody Western Coal Company over renewal of a permit for a large coal mine complex in Arizona.
 The settlement requires OSM to conduct more thorough historic preservation and environmental impact reviews and to share their findings with IPR's clients, a coalition of environmental groups, including several tribal organizations, and the public before proceeding.